resun-c/django-auth0-engine/docs/md/reference/management_engine.md

 ## __\_authorize_header__(header)
 Adds Authorization header to the header.

+## __get_user__(sub, body)
+Get the attributes of the user, defined in body.

+Upon success returns an AuthEngineResponse instance containing the attributes.
+Otherwise, an AuthEngineError instance is returned.

+### sub (str):
+sub of the user whose attributes to get.

+### body (dict):
+a dict containing the attributes to get.

 ## __update_user__(id, body)
 Updates the attributes of the user, defined in body.